djmgit/DeathStar/README.md

 to actually hit the target.
 So, DeathStar does both the jobs of orchestrating the attack by creating and invoking the lambda function as well as it itself handles the function invocation as the the lambda function and carries out the actuall attack.
 The ```-deploy``` option simply tells DeathStar that it is not running as a lambda function on AWS, but it is being run from some other system to orchestrate the attack.
-So to summarise, just before, DeathStar creates the lambda function on AWS, it creates a zip package of itself and provides the created zip file's path to the AWS SDK's create lambda function input.
+So to summarise, just before, DeathStar creates the lambda function on AWS, it creates a zip package of itself (the binary being run) and provides the created zip file's path to the AWS SDK's create lambda function input.
 As soon as the function is successfully created, it deletes the zip package.

 Now that we know how DeathStar creates and works as the lambda function lets continue with the flow.
 Next, DeathStar will find out the attack configutations